openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 #### `.osis_and_indices()`

 This function returns an array.
-Each element in the array is an object with `osis` (a string), `translations` (an array of translation identifiers--an empty string unless a translation is specified), and `indices` (the start and end position in the string).
+Each element in the array is an object with `osis` (a string), `translations` (an array of translation identifiers—an empty string unless a translation is specified), and `indices` (the start and end position in the string).
 The `indices` key is designed to be consistent with Twitter's implementation (the first character in a string has indices `[0, 1]`).

 ```javascript
 bcv.parse("John 3:16 NIV").osis_and_indices(); // [{"osis": "John.3.16", "translations": ["NIV"], "indices": [0, 13]}]